Can I retire early?

 In July 2017, the government announced its intention to increase the state pension age from 67 to 68 between 2037 and 2039, which is seven years earlier than previously planned.

-This means that those born between April 1970 and April 1978 can expect their state pension age to be 68 and not 67, but this hasn’t yet been approved by parliament, so the full amended timetable isn’t available.
+This means that people born between April 1970 and April 1978 can expect their state pension age to be 68 and not 67, though this is yet to be confirmed.

 Check your state pension age using Which?'s calculator.